assembler-0/AeroSync/kernel/fkx/README.md

 # FKX - Fused Kernel eXtension

-> "I can't unload this module, it's fixed!"
+> "I can't unload this module, it's fused!"

 ## Overview
 FKX is a load-time only kernel extension framework for VoidFrameX.
 Modules are standard ELF shared objects (`ET_DYN`) that are loaded into kernel memory, relocated, and linked via a global kernel API table.